sid2425/Backend_Liv2Train_Siddartha/README.md

 In order to test API use can you [PostMan](https://www.postman.com/ 'Postman'), [Insomnia](https://insomnia.rest/ 'Insomnia') or an Extension in VS code Like
 [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client 'REST Client')

+Make Sure to change the username and password in [application.properties](https://github.com/sid2425/Backend_Liv2Train_Siddartha/blob/main/src/main/resources/application.properties 'API') in order to connect to Oracle DB.